Canada Surtax on Chinese Goods 2026: What Importers and Shopify Merchants Must Know

 Competitive Dynamics

 Merchants who have already shifted sourcing to Vietnam, Bangladesh, India, or Mexico are at a structural cost advantage over those still primarily sourcing from China.
-The surtax regime adds approximately 25–100+ percentage points to cost on covered goods, which is impossible to absorb on thin-margin consumer products.
+The surtax regime can add 25–50 percentage points to covered steel and aluminum costs, while the EV regime now creates quota and permit risk instead of a flat 100% surtax.
+Either way, thin-margin merchants cannot treat China-origin exposure as a rounding error.

 How to Calculate Your Total Landed Cost